heiderllanten/Web-App-.Net-Core/README.md

 #### Using DataType Attributes

-The DataType attributes only provide hints for the view engine to format the data (and supplies attributes such as <a> for URL's and <a href="mailto:EmailAddress.com"> for email).
-Use the RegularExpression attribute to validate the format of the data.
+The 'DataType' attributes only provide hints for the view engine to format the data (and supplies attributes such as '<a>' for URL's and '<a href="mailto:EmailAddress.com">' for email).
+Use the 'RegularExpression' attribute to validate the format of the data.
 The DataType attribute is used to specify a data type that's more specific than the database intrinsic type.
 DataType attributes are not validation attributes.
 In the sample application, only the date is displayed, without time.

-The DataType Enumeration provides for many data types, such as Date, Time, PhoneNumber, Currency, EmailAddress, and more.
+The 'DataType' Enumeration provides for many data types, such as Date, Time, PhoneNumber, Currency, EmailAddress, and more.
 The DataType attribute can also enable the application to automatically provide type-specific features.
-For example, a mailto: link can be created for DataType.EmailAddress.
-A date selector can be provided for DataType.Date in browsers that support HTML5.
-The DataType attributes emits HTML 5 data- (pronounced data dash) attributes that HTML 5 browsers consume.
-The DataType attributes do not provide any validation.
+For example, a 'mailto:' link can be created for 'DataType.EmailAddress'.
+A date selector can be provided for 'DataType.Date' in browsers that support HTML5.
+The DataType attributes emits HTML 5 'data-' (pronounced data dash) attributes that HTML 5 browsers consume.
+The 'DataType' attributes do not provide any validation.

-The DisplayFormat attribute can be used by itself, but it's generally a good idea to use the DataType attribute.
-The DataType attribute conveys the semantics of the data as opposed to how to render it on a screen, and provides the following benefits that you don't get with DisplayFormat:
+The 'DisplayFormat' attribute can be used by itself, but it's generally a good idea to use the 'DataType' attribute.
+The 'DataType' attribute conveys the semantics of the data as opposed to how to render it on a screen, and provides the following benefits that you don't get with DisplayFormat:

 - The browser can enable HTML5 features (for example to show a calendar control, the locale-appropriate currency symbol, email links, etc.)
 - By default, the browser will render data using the correct format based on your locale.
-- The DataType attribute can enable the ASP.NET Core framework to choose the right field template to render the data.
-The DisplayFormat if used by itself uses the string template.
+- The 'DataType' attribute can enable the ASP.NET Core framework to choose the right field template to render the data.
+The 'DisplayFormat' if used by itself uses the string template.